 Then there's time, and we all know that time equals money.
 Divorce lawyers know this.

-That is why they charge retainers of thousands of dollars, and hourly rates that start at $100 can go beyond $1,000 per hour.
+That is why divorce attorneys charge retainers of thousands of dollars, and hourly rates that start at $100 can go beyond $1,000 per hour.
 While divorce attorneys are needed in some cases, in which there is already high conflict, custody disputes, lots of money in question, as well as dangerous situations like abuse or untreated addiction, there are alternatives that make sense for mature adults who are ready to move on with life.

 Lucky for us, we live in a modern world full of technological advances for almost everything – including divorce.

-Do-it-yourself/DIY divorce companies exist online to help you save time and money, and get on with your life already!
+Do-it-yourself/DIY divorce companies like CompleteCase exist online to help you save time and money, and get on with your life already!